coreos/rpm-ostree/tests/README.md

   it doesn't require building and doesn't use uninstalled binaries.

-- Tests in the `vmcheck` directory are oriented around using Vagrant.
-Use `make vmcheck` to run them.
+- Tests in the `vmcheck` directory are oriented around using coreos-assembler.
 See also `HACKING.md` in the top directory.

 The `common` directory contains files used by multiple tests.
 The `utils` directory contains helper utilities